 At BLT Direct, we try to make it clear by providing the lumen level on all our LED products so that our customers have a good idea of how bright they can expect their bulb to be before purchasing.
 If you need help with choosing the right lumen level, feel free to get in touch with our sales team.

 No, not all light bulbs can be dimmed, it all depends on the type of bulb that you are using:

 Fluorescent Tubes/Compact Fluorescent Light Bulbs - dimmable when used with the correct control gear

 Energy Saving CFLs - Only dimmable if specified

 If you want to get the most environmentally-friendly light bulb for your space, we recommend you purchasing LEDs.
 These are the newest type of light bulb, and the most energy-efficient option that you’ll find on the market today.

 LED bulbs use much less energy compared to CFL’s, and even last much longer—up to 25,000 hours.
 A lot of LED bulbs promise a 10-year lifespan, which is based on an average daily use of 3 hours.
 This won’t be the case for every household and can also be affected by bulbs degrading over time and the risk of circuits failing.

 Unlike CFL bulbs, LEDs will instantly brighten up your space and will be able to withstand harsh, cold temperatures without failing.

 Light bulbs that use LED technology will not only bring down your energy bills but are also much more environmentally friendly when they’re compared to incandescent and CFL bulbs.
-These LEDs are so much better for the environment because they consume less power per unit (lumen) of light emitted—The accumulative effect of this is it reduces the greenhouse emissions that are produced by power plants.
+These LEDs are so much better for the environment because they consume less power per unit (lumen) of light emitted—the accumulative effect of this is a reduction in the greenhouse emissions produced by power plants.